roshinisanikop/Online-Drug-Store/README.md

   4. About Page- Dummy page about the details of the website
   5. Cart Page- to add all items to cart and go to bill the total amount.

+## How to run it?
+ > Make sure to have XAMPP installed and enable MySQL, Apache on the XAMPP Control Panel.

+ > Find the connect.php file under the Partials Folder and change the port for MySQL to 3306 or set up SQL on port number 3307 to establish a connection to the database.
+  ### How to log in to the Admin Page?
+    Username : drugstore@gmail.com
+    Password : drugstore